manbearwiz/web-tooling-benchmark/docs/in-depth.md

 This benchmark runs the CoffeeScript compiler on the [`lexer.coffee`](https://github.com/v8/web-tooling-benchmark/blob/third_party/coffeescript-lexer-2.0.1.coffee) file from the CoffeeScript 2.0.1 distribution.

+## eslint

+Describe the tool and the concrete benchmark case.

 ## espree

 [Espree](https://github.com/eslint/espree) started out as a fork of Esprima v1.2.2,